pixel-z/Pix-shell/README.md

 1. header.h - consists of all headers.
 2. shell.c - the main/master file.
 3. prompt.c - consists prompt display
+4. rest.c
+    - Background & Other Foreground processes are implemented

 4. history.c
     - Similar to history in terminal